softaria/math-processor/README.md

 This project is a simple REST wrapper around SymPy, which allows calling most (but not all) SymPy functions via HTTP requests.

+# What can it do?

+The service allows:

+* Calling any SymPy functions and methods on any epression, parseable with SymPy.
+* Getting results in SymPy expression language.
+* Generating 2d and 3d plots and returning them in PNG or SVG format.
+* Running several additional custom functionality.
+In particular:
+   * Solving integrals step by step and providing the step by step solution.
+   * Checking if two mathematical expressions are equivalent and, if yes telling which one is simpler.

 # Installation

 The simplest way to run math-processor is using its [docker image](https://hub.docker.com/repository/docker/softaria/math-processor/)